Phraates I

-Phraates I (𐭐𐭓𐭇𐭕) was king of the Arsacid dynasty from 170/168 BC to 165/64 BC.
-He subdued the Mardians, conquered their territory in the Alborz mountains, and reclaimed Hyrcania from the Seleucid Empire.
+Phraates I (𐭐𐭓𐭇𐭕) or Arsaces V was king of the Arsacid dynasty from 170/168 BC to 165/64 BC.
+He subdued the Amardi, conquered their territory in the Alborz mountains, and reclaimed Hyrcania from the Seleucid Empire.
 He died in 165/64 BC, and was succeeded by his brother Mithridates I, whom he had appointed his heir.

 Name

 Phraátēs (Φραάτης) is the Greek transliteration of the Parthian name Frahāt (𐭐𐭓𐭇𐭕), itself from Old Iranian *Frahāta- ("gained, earned").
 The Modern Persian version is Farhād (فرهاد).

 Background

 Phraates was the eldest son of the Parthian monarch Priapatius, who was the nephew of Arsaces II.
 Phraates had three other brothers, Mithridates, Bagasis and Artabanus.
 New epigraphic evidence from Nisa suggests that Priapatius following his death in 170 BC may have been succeeded by an obscure figure named Arsaces IV, who briefly ruled for two years.
 However, this is rejected by the historian Marek Jan Olbrycht, who calls it "sheer speculation".
 Since the defeat of Arsaces II against the Greek Seleucid Empire in 208, the Parthians had been their subordinate ally.
 However, with the decline of the Seleucids in the 180s BC, the Parthians were able to reassert much of their former autonomy.